viamrobotics/docs/docs/extend/modular-resources/examples/odrive.md

 If you wish to set the native configuration dynamically, use `odrivetool` to find and copy the path to the motor's `config.json` file.
 Provide this in configuration as the optional attribute `"odrive_config_file"`.
-See the [Viam Github](https://github.com/viamrobotics/odrive/tree/main/sample-configs) for an example of this file.
+See the [Odrive S1 Modular Component repository](https://github.com/viamrobotics/odrive/tree/main/sample-configs) for an example of this file.

 This option is not recommend for the `odrive-canbus` model.